Chapter 1:

 "I'm just a local.
 Run a business that upcycles old stuff into something useful again.
 Like the stuff here."

-"Upcycling… is that like recycling, but fancier?" she asked, one hand on her hip.
+"Upcycling… is that like recycling, but fancier?"
+One hand moved to rest on her hip as she thought.

 "Something like that.
 I take something old and make it better, or I use it as material for something new."